Before we get to see our work, we have some choices as to how it appears.

 select is the most powerful and complex command in SQL.

-Here is mode set to box.
+Here is mode set to line.
 Let's see how it works:

-Since we didn't specify any specific condition/s to meet, it showed us all the records.
+Since we didn't specify any specific condition/s to meet, it showed us how many records are in the books table.

 We could also ask for a single field, or any combination of them: